 Several factors can influence blood pressure levels, such as genetics, age, lifestyle (diet, physical activity, alcohol and tobacco use), stress, and some underlying medical conditions.
 It's important to be aware of these factors in order to adopt habits that help maintain healthy blood pressure.
 How can blood pressure be measured correctly?

 Blood pressure can be measured at home or in a doctor's office using a sphygmomanometer.
-For an accurate measurement, it is recommended to rest, sitting with your arm supported and at heart level, and avoid stimulating emotions that could alter the results.
-It is advisable to take several readings at different times and in similar conditions to obtain a reliable average.
+For an accurate measurement, it's recommended to rest, sitting with your arm supported and at heart level, and avoid stimulating emotions that could skew the results.
+It's advisable to take several readings at different times and under similar conditions to obtain a reliable average.

 How often should blood pressure be checked?